How to view, change, and manage your mailbox storage usage and quota in Plesk

 - You removed messages but they weren’t large enough ones to make a significant difference.
 See the part above about deleting messages to learn how to target larger ones using webmail.

 - If you were using a mail app and not webmail to delete messages, you may not have waited long enough for the mail app to sync with the server.
-Check back 2-3 hours later to ensure sufficient time to sync.
+Check back in 30 minutes to ensure sufficient time to sync.
+If you removed more than 1000 messages, it could take an hour or two.

 If you have any questions about managing mailbox quotas with Plesk, please open a support ticket.